vinayhpandya/mlx_cluster/README.md

 # mlx_cluster

-A C++ extension for generating ramdom walks for Homogeneous graphs using mlx
+A C++ extension for generating random walks for Homogeneous graphs using mlx

 ## Installation